Yigal/bookmarkable/extension/privacy-policy.md

 ---

-By using Bookmark Sync, you acknowledge that you have read and understood this privacy policy.
+By using Bookmarkable, you acknowledge that you have read and understood this privacy policy.